EESSI/docs/docs/repositories/pilot.md

 ### Caveats

+!!! warning
+    The EESSI pilot software stack is **NOT FOR PRODUCTION**

 The current EESSI pilot software stack (version 2021.12) is the 7th iteration, and there are some known issues and limitations, please take these into account: